- Depending on where you live, you may be able to choose where you give birth.

 Strong women, strong babies, strong culture program

-Travelling long distances to give birth?
+What if I need to travel long distances to give birth?

-Once you are 37 weeks pregnant, you will need to travel to a hospital to await the birth of your baby.
-Depending on where you live, your local community clinic will arrange your travel to and accommodation in one of the following hospitals:
+Once you are 37 weeks pregnant, you will need to travel to a hospital to prepare for the birth of your baby.
+Depending on where you live, your local community clinic will arrange your travel and accommodation, in one of these hospitals:

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: December 2021
+Last reviewed: April 2023